The Definitive List of Best Cities to Raise a Family in California

 If it were a sovereign country, Cali would be the fifth largest economy in the world.
 It’s the most populated state in the country with almost 40 million residents, more than all but 34 nations in the entire world.
 The highest population density is in Los Angeles, the second-largest US city and its largest county, and the capital is Sacramento.
 It’s also a state with the most diverse population, with a significant proportion of residents of Hispanic and Asian backgrounds.

 California is reasonably safe for US standards, but many places are standing out in this category on a state-level, as well.
 We’ll list them out for you to make it easier to decide where to throw your anchor and plan a family.
+Although there’s plenty of advantages of moving alone to another state, relocating with your offspring here is an excellent thing to do in terms of their future.
 But first, let’s take a look at the criteria we took into consideration when compiling our list.

 Research Methodology and Findings